elishacloud/Silent-Hill-2-Enhancements/README.md

 The project uses the Windows 10 SDK, WDK and [DirectX9 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812).
 The exact version required can be seen in the project properties in Visual Studio.

+Note: The "C++ ATL for v141 build tools (x86 & x64)" is required to compile this project.

 Thanks for stopping by!